Decompression sickness: Leaving a high-pressure environment

-Ascent to altitude
+Ascent to altitude or exposure to a low ambient pressure

+A decompression from surface pressure at or near sea level to a lower ambient pressure due to altitude or artificial pressure reduction may cause bubble formation in supersaturated tissues, which is a manifestation of decompression sickness called altitude DCS, hypobaric DCS, or aerospace DCS.
+This is usually a decompression from saturation at surface pressure.

 The most common health risk on ascent to altitude is not decompression sickness but altitude sickness, or acute mountain sickness (AMS), which has an entirely different and unrelated set of causes and symptoms.
-AMS results not from the formation of bubbles from dissolved gasses in the body but from exposure to a low partial pressure of oxygen and alkalosis.
+AMS results not from the formation of bubbles from dissolved gases in the body but from exposure to a low partial pressure of oxygen and alkalosis.
 However, passengers in unpressurized aircraft at high altitude may also be at some risk of DCS.

-Altitude DCS became a problem in the 1930s with the development of high-altitude balloon and aircraft flights but not as great a problem as AMS, which drove the development of pressurized cabins, which coincidentally controlled DCS.
+Altitude DCS became a problem in the 1930s with the development of high-altitude balloon and aircraft flights, but not as great a problem as AMS, which drove the development of pressurized cabins, which coincidentally controlled DCS.
 Commercial aircraft are now required to maintain the cabin at or below a pressure altitude of 2400 m even when flying above 12000 m.
 Symptoms of DCS in healthy individuals are subsequently very rare unless there is a loss of pressurization or the individual has been diving recently.
 Divers who drive up a mountain or fly shortly after diving are at particular risk even in a pressurized aircraft because the regulatory cabin altitude of 2400 m represents only 73% of sea level pressure.

 Generally, the higher the altitude the greater the risk of altitude DCS but there is no specific, maximum, safe altitude below which it never occurs.
-There are very few symptoms at or below 5500 m unless patients had predisposing medical conditions or had dived recently.
+There are very few symptoms at or below 5500 m unless the person had predisposing medical conditions or had dived recently.
 There is a correlation between increased altitudes above 5500 m and the frequency of altitude DCS but there is no direct relationship with the severity of the various types of DCS.
 A US Air Force study reports that there are few occurrences between 5500 m and 7500 m and 87% of incidents occurred at or above 7500 m.
 High-altitude parachutists may reduce the risk of altitude DCS if they flush nitrogen from the body by pre-breathing pure oxygen.
+A similar procedure is used by astronauts and cosmonauts preparing for extravehicular activity in low-pressure space suits.